Note: Files are in Adobe (PDF) format.

 Bank borrowings at H1 FY 2019 at Company level (current and non-current) increased by Rs.
 2030.84 million due increase in working capital.

 Trade payables and other payables

 Trade payables at H1 FY 2019 at Group level increased by Rs.
 809.55 million and at Company level increased by Rs.
 779.34 million respectively.

 Other payables at H1 FY 2019 at Group level decreased by Rs.
 20.70 million and at Company level increased by Rs.
 58.44 million respectively.

 During the six month period, the Group has generated positive net cash flow of Rs.
 1659.97 million in H1 FY 2019 from operating activities.

 1) INDUSTRY STRUCTURE: –

-In its latest study, Ceresana forecasts global revenues generated with pigments to increase to US$34.2 billion in 2020. orne of the main factors that are contributing to the growth in the industry are increase in demand tor high performance pigments (HPP), growth in end-user industries and increasing preference tor environmentally-friendly products.
+The main factors that are contributing to the growth in the industry are increase in demand for high performance pigments (HPP), growth in end-user industries and increasing preference for environmentally-friendly products.